 Venture Partner & Market Strategist

-John is a venture partner of ATA Ventures and an active member of ATA’s New Investment team.
-Along with maintaining a leadership role in the firm’s market strategy efforts, he serves in Board consulting roles at Modern Video and Givit, and presides over Jolata as the company’s interim CEO.
+John is a venture partner of ATA Ventures.
+Along with maintaining a leadership role in the firm’s market strategy efforts, he formerly served in board consulting or director roles at Modern Video, Givit, Milyoni (acquired by PhotoBucket) and presided over Jolata as the company’s interim CEO.

 John joined ATA after a highly successful career as an executive in the Silicon Valley high-tech industry, including former roles as Chief Marketing Officer and Executive Vice President of Sun Microsystems, and Senior Vice President and General Manager of Adobe Systems’ Digital Media and Creative Solutions businesses.
 Compiling extensive experience in product marketing, product management, sales and business development for a broad range of technologies in and around systems and software development, John has a breadth of experience and knowledge in the areas of digital media, mobile applications and services, and the enterprise.

 John has seen all sides of the M&A process, not just driving a number of acquisitions and investments, but also integrating acquired entities with an appropriate methodology to ensure continued growth and profitability.
 He has developed a reputation as an expert in his ability to manage growing enterprises, to be customer-focused, to build “and” market a product or service, and to build and energize a team.
 John has incubated several small, independent teams that later materialized into strong business opportunities, and has helped restructure challenged businesses that emerged with better financial and/or product positions.